sishii1214/sishii1214.github.io/index.md

 ## Preprints

+・(tentative) Galois actions on the pro-$p$ fundamental group of a once-punctured CM elliptic curve with supersingular reduction, in preparation.

+・(tentative) Some topics on the stable derivation algebra of genus one, in preparation.

-・On the factorization of certain Kummer characters arising from once-punctured elliptic curves with complex multiplication, in preparation.
+・(with Yuki Goto) On the factorization of certain Kummer characters arising from once-punctured elliptic curves with complex multiplication, in preparation (a incomplete manuscript is also available upon request).

 ・On the kernels of the pro-$p$ outer Galois representations associated to once-punctured CM elliptic curves, submitted [[arXiv]](https://arxiv.org/abs/2312.04196).